-In October 2020, GLPI acquired the land under Penn's gaming facility under construction in Morgantown, Pennsylvania in exchange for \$30.0 million in rent credits.
+In October 2020, GLPI acquired the land under Penn's gaming facility under construction in Morgantown, Pennsylvania in exchange for \$30.0 million in rent credits, which were fully utilized by Penn in the fourth quarter of 2020.
 GLPI is leasing the land back to an affiliate of Penn for an initial annual rent of \$3.0 million, subject to annual escalators.
+The lease has a term of 20 years, followed by six five-year renewal options (exercisable by the tenant).